Sheaar24/CISC101-Group-10-TravelPlanner/modules/02_plan_builder.md

 Change Log (2025-11-05):
-– Added indoor-backup rule for weather-sensitive days.
+– Added rule to highlight activities that match the user’s preferred time of day.

 Create a short list of candidate activities (e.g., attractions, restaurants, parks).
 Each activity includes type, estimated duration, cost range, and distance.